Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Delay analysis: The two-sources case

 \end{enumerate} \item Only one source transmit, say source $k$, and the other remains silent.
 When source $k$ fails to transmit directly to node $D$, its failed packet is successfully decoded by relay $R_{i}$ with probability $\PskRik$, $k=1,2$, $i=1,2$, where with probability $\PfRik$, the relay $R_{i}$ fails to decode the packet.
 Due to the total probability law we have

-\end{enumerate} Note that the cases $(1,b)$ and $(2)$ refer to the case where only one source cooperate with a relay.
-However, we have to distinguish it in two cases because in the former one, there is an interaction among sources since both of them transmit, while in the latter one, only one source transmit and the other remains silent (i.e., there is no interaction).
+\end{enumerate} Note that the cases $1. b)$ and $2.$ refer to the case where only one source is able to cooperate with relays.
+We distinguished these two cases because in the former one, there is an interaction among sources since both of them transmit, while in the latter one, only one source transmit and the other remains silent (i.e., there is no interaction).
 Such an interaction, plays a crucial role on the values of the success probabilities.
-In wireless systems, the feature of interference and interaction among transmitting nodes is of great importance and have to be taken into account.
+In wireless systems, the interference and interaction among transmitting nodes is of great importance and have to be taken into account.

 If both relays transmit simultaneously, with probability $\PsRiDRoneRtwo$, the packet transmitted from $R_{i}$ is successfully received by node $D$, while with probability $\PfRiDRoneRtwo=1-\sum_{i=1,2}\PsRiDRoneRtwo$, both of them failed to be received by the node $D$, and have to be retransmitted in a later time slot.
 Recall also the success probabilities $\PssRiDRi$, $\PsRiDRi$ of $R_i$ when the other relay node is active (i.e., non-empty), and inactive (i.e., empty) respectively.
 We assume that $\PssRiDRi>\PsRiDRi>\PsRiDRoneRtwo$.
 Denote the counter probabilities $\PfsRiDRi=1-\PssRiDRi$, $\PfRiDRi=1-\PsRiDRi$, $i=1,2$.